-The Panel is a joint committee hosted by Surrey County Council, and consists of one elected councillor from each of Surrey's twelve local authorities and two co-opted independent members.
-An electronic copy of the Panel's constitution, including its terms of reference, can be found at the bottom of this page.
+The Panel is a committee of Surrey County Council, and consists of one elected councillor from each of Surrey's twelve local authorities and two co-opted independent members.

 Surrey's Police and Crime Commissioner

-David Munro, the Conservative candidate was elected as the Police and Crime Commissioner for Surrey following elections on 5 May 2016.
-David Munro took over from Kevin Hurley who was the previous Police and Crime Commissioner for Surrey (2012-16).
-The Commissioner is responsible for setting the strategic objectives for policing in the County.
+Lisa Townsend, the Conservative candidate was elected as the Police and Crime Commissioner for Surrey following elections on 6 May 2021.
+Lisa took over from David Munro who was the previous Police and Crime Commissioner for Surrey (2016-21).
+The Commissioner is responsible for setting the strategic objectives for policing in the county.

 This includes setting and updating a police and crime plan, setting the force budget and precept, and appointing, and where necessary dismissing, the Chief Constable.
 The Police and Crime Panel will play a key role in scrutinising decisions made by the Commissioner in connection to these responsibilities.

 These new arrangements are designed to increase transparency of the delivery of policing services, and to give the public the ability to ensure their police are accountable.
 As such, the Chief Constable of Surrey Police is accountable to the Commissioner, and the Commissioner is accountable to the electorate.